USMA Essays: How To Write Outstanding Essays To Get Into West Point

 USMA Essay #2:

 Question: Think of some things in the past that were difficult for you.
 Pick one and discuss what steps you took to address it.
 Include whether you turned to anyone, the role that person played, and what you learned about your character as a result of this challenge.
-(2500 character limit)
+(500 word limit)

 Answer: First, ensure you choose a personal story that reveals resilience and/or character.
 You’re applying to the premier “leaders of character” laboratory, so character is paramount.
 Vulnerability can be powerful here.